google/asylo/asylo/examples/secure_grpc/README.md

 WARNING: This ACL specifies an MRSIGNER value corresponding to Asylo’s RSA-3072 debug signing key.
-This key is used to sign all enclaves defined as `sgx.debug_enclave` targets, like the ones used in this example.
+This key is used to sign all enclaves defined as `debug_sign_enclave` targets, like the ones used in this example.
 The private key is distributed in plaintext within Asylo.
 As such, the key is not trustworthy and enclaves signed with this key should not be used within production systems.
 We recommend following
 [Intel’s suggested key stewardship practices](https://software.intel.com/en-us/node/702980) for safeguarding enclave-signing keys.